mnlipp/jgrapes-console-demo/org.jgrapes.osgi.demo.console/resources/org/jgrapes/osgi/demo/console/ConsoleIntro-Preview.md

-This is a small demonstration of a console built with the [JGrapes component frameworks](https://mnlipp.github.io/jgrapes/).
+This is a small demonstration of a web console built with the [JGrapes component frameworks](https://mnlipp.github.io/jgrapes/).

 Use the "full screen" icon on the top right corner of this